Posts

 What effect do you hope your research has in your field, at UCLA, in your community, or in the world?

-Student Spotlight – Aleeza West
+Student Spotlight – Ryan Horio

-Meet UCLA undergraduate researcher Aleeza West!
+Meet UCLA undergraduate researcher Ryan Horio!

 How did you first get interested in your research project?